ci-blox/Ignition-Go/README.md

 - can be used as a quickstart project starter/boilerplate
 - *What are blox?* "Blox" are just pluggable modules or applets that are commonly used in web applications.
 Ignition Go includes a web-based generator.
 Planned example "blox" would be a bulk emailer, report manager, and many more!!!

-### Help wanted: contact us to help build the most amazing web app builder ever!
+### Help wanted: contact us to help enhance this amazing web app builder!
 Please contact us to contribute.

 ### Server Requirements (Preferred)

-* **PHP 5.6, 7.0, 7.1** you can run in lower (5.4/5.5) but lowest recommended version to use is [PHP 5.6](http://php.net/manual/en/migration56.new-features.php) (http://php.net/manual/en/migration55.new-features.php) for this project.
+* **PHP 5.6, 7.1, 7.2** you can run in lower (5.4/5.5) but lowest recommended version to use is [PHP 5.6](http://php.net/manual/en/migration56.new-features.php) (http://php.net/manual/en/migration55.new-features.php) for this project.
 * **Apache 2.2+** with rewrite mod enabled
 * **MySQL 5.5+ or MariaDb**